Johnson & Johnson: Opioid epidemic

 By 2018, the company had become embroiled in the opioid epidemic in the United States and had become a target of lawsuits.
 Over 500 opioid-related cases have been filed as of May 2018 against J&J and its competitors.
 In Idaho, J&J is part of a lawsuit accusing the company for being partially to blame for opioid-related overdose deaths.
 The first major trial began in Oklahoma in May 2019.
 On August 26, 2019, the Oklahoma judge ordered J&J to pay $572 million for their part in the opioid crisis, and in October J&J paid $20.4 million to two Ohio counties fighting the opioid epidemic.
 In January 2022, Johnson & Johnson agreed to pay up to $5 billion as part of a $26 billion settlement which included McKesson, AmerisourceBergen, and Cardinal Health.
 Had the states gone to court, the companies could have faced up to $95 billion in penalties.

 Northeastern Ohio Settlement

-In October 2019, the company agreed to a settlement of $20.4 million with two Ohio countiesCuyahoga (Cleveland) and Summit (Akron).
+In October 2019, the company agreed to a settlement of $20.4 million with northeastern Ohio's most populous counties of Cuyahoga (containing Cleveland) and Summit (Akron).
 The settlement allows the company avoidance of a trial accusing J&J and many other pharmaceutical manufacturers of helping to spark the US opioid epidemic.
 The trial was thought to be an indicator for thousands of opioid-related lawsuits against many drug manufacturers.
-The arrangement, which contains no admission of liability by the company, provides the counties $10 million in cash, $5 million for legal expenses and $5.4 million in contributions to opioid-related non-profit organizations in the counties.
+The arrangement, which contains no admission of liability by the company, provides the counties $10 million in cash, $5 million for legal expenses and $5.4 million in contributions to opioid-related nonprofit organizations in the counties.